-My first experience with Chinese medicine happened in 1982 when a Japanese friend gave me an Oriental bodywork treatment.
+I became very curious about Chinese medicine in 1982 when a Japanese friend gave me an Oriental bodywork treatment.
 I had been quite ill for many weeks and was unable to recover.
 Katsu kindly gave me a short acupressure session.
 At the time, it did not seem like much happened.
 After he left, I fell asleep for five minutes and had a brief, one image dream/vision, instantly resolving a nagging emotional situation.
 When I woke, I felt significantly better and intuitively knew I was healing.
-This experience got my attention and curiosity.
+This experience got my attention.

 I taught Oriental Bodywork classes at the Oregon College of Oriental Medicine from 1987 – 1991.
 I've taught various workshops at massage, acupuncture and naturopathic schools in addition to my own classes.

-My professional training has not been a standard route.
-Not being limited to one school, I have had the great fortune to study with some truly remarkable teachers in many disciplines related to Chinese medicine.
+As my professional training has not been a standard route, I have had the great fortune to study with some truly remarkable teachers in many disciplines related to Chinese medicine.
 With deepest appreciation and gratitude, I honor all these teachers, and their teachers, and their teachers before them...all the way back.
 Any skill or ability I bring to this practice is due to them all.

-The general theme that flows through professional training and my personal life is the Taoist approach to everyday living.
-To me, this means a genuine curiosity and wonder to explore any and every thing, using whatever arises in the moment as a gateway to that underlying natural way – the Tao.
+The general theme that flows through professional training and my personal life is learning about the natural way, Tao, of all things.
+To me, this means a genuine curiosity and wonder to explore any and every thing, using whatever arises in the moment as a gateway to what is natural in healing and everyday life.

 This manifests within my professional practice of Chinese medicine.
-Recently it also involves a major move from Portland to John Day, Oregon.
-I feel called to bring what I've learned in Asia and 30 years of clinical experience to this beautiful community, following in the clear footsteps of Ing 'Doc' Hay, the China Doctor of John Day.
+In 2013, this process led to moving to a small Eastern Oregon community, John Day.
+Here I bring what I've learned in Asia and four decades of clinical experience to this beautiful community, following in the clear footsteps of Ing 'Doc' Hay, the China Doctor of John Day.